Valikahn/TryHackMe-Web-Application-Red-Teaming/README.md

 The format of each entry will vary according to the room, objective and level of complexity.
 Some rooms may focus on a single technique, while others may require several weaknesses to be chained together into a full exploitation path.

 > [!IMPORTANT]
 > This repository will **NEVER** contain material taken from TryHackMe professional certification examinations or other restricted assessments.
-It will **NOT** provide flags, passwords, cracked credentials, reusable tokens or confidential material that would remove the learning process.
+It will **NOT*** provide any flags, passwords, cracked credentials or confidential material that will slow the rate of learning.
 >
-> If you are looking for direct answers, room flags or copy-and-paste shortcuts, you will **NOT** find those here.
-Help and discussion should be kept within the boundaries of responsible learning and TryHackMe's rules.
+> If you are looking for any assistance, answers, guides, specific walkthroughs you will **NOT** find any of those here, help/assistance is limited, but available via the [TryHackMe Discord](https://discord.com/invite/tryhackme).

 ## What a Writeup May Include